 Clapping Push Ups

-Descend slow and explode fast trying to catch enough air to clap.
+Descend slowly and explode fast trying to catch enough air to clap.

 3. Add Interval Training

 Long runs or hours on the stair stepper aren’t going to mimic my surf session.
-Instead, I’ll run for 5-10 minutes, walk a few minutes and then do a couple sprints.
+Instead, I’ll run for 5-10 minutes, walk a few minutes, and then do a couple of sprints.
 And repeat.

 Trail running with some hills can also be a good way to add interval training.

 Ideally, you want to push yourself to 85% of maximum heart rate for a few minutes and then fully recover followed by some very short power moves to mimic the paddle out, waiting for the set, and then fast explosive power to engage the wave.

 I also add in some indoor rock climbing once or twice a week to strengthen my shoulders.
 Strengthening the rotator cuff muscles will improve the integrity of the shoulder girdle.
 Swimming can also be a good way to cross-train.